 I used this technique when I started freelance writing.
 I’m a strong advocate of it.
-With cold pitching, you search for clients, build a prospect list, find the decision maker and send a pitch.
+With cold pitching,

 It’s a numbers game.
 Response rates will be low, but the more you pitch, the better your chances of finding work.
 When I started freelance writing, I sent 80 cold pitches.
 The return?
 2 clients who are still clients today.